The amazing pictures that reveal why WWE legend The Undertaker had BSK tattooed onto his stomach

-The Kliq were notorious for working matches and feuds against each other, because they were only willing to make each other look good in the ring.
+The Kliq was notorious for working matches and feuds against each other because they were only willing to make each other look good in the ring.

-The Undertaker had long running feuds with both Yokozuna and Godfather (as Kama), while Godfather, Savio Vega, and Crush were all part of the “gang wars” in 1997.
+The Undertaker had long-running feuds with Yokozuna and Godfather (as the Kama), while Godfather, Savio Vega, and Crush were all part of the “gang wars” in 1997.

-Undertaker, Henry Godwinn, Rikishi (then Fatu), and Savio Vega also teamed together at the Survivor Series 1995.
+Undertaker Henry Godwinn, Rikishi (then Fatu), and Savio Vega teamed together at the Survivor Series 1995.

 Was there really a rivalry with The Kliq?

-Internet rumours say there was a locker room war between BSK and The Kliq – Michaels, Kevin Nash, Scott Hall, X-Pac, and Triple H – but there’s only a little truth to it.
+Internet rumors say there was a locker room war between BSK and The Kliq – Michaels, Kevin Nash, Scott Hall, X-Pac, and Triple H – but there’s only a little truth to it.

-In an interview with WWE.com, The Godfather said: “I hear stories that there were wars between us and The Kliq.
+In an interview with WWE.com, The Godfather said: “I hear stories that there were wars between The Kliq and us.

 “I don’t remember any problems with any group.
 I don’t think The Kliq would have messed with The BSK in the first place.”